Rose West: Marriage

 On 29 January 1972, Fred and Rose married.
-The ceremony took place at Gloucester Register Office, with Fred falsely describing himself as a bachelor on the marriage certificate.
+The ceremony took place at Gloucester Register Office, with Fred falsely classifying himself as a bachelor on the marriage certificate.
 No family or friends were invited.

 Several months later, with Rose pregnant with her second child, the couple moved from Midland Road to an address nearby: 25 Cromwell Street.
-Initially the three-storey home, located close to Gloucester city centre, was rented from the council; Fred eventually purchased the property for £7,000.
+Initially the three-storey home, located close to Gloucester city centre, was rented from the council; Fred eventually purchased the property for £7,000 under the Right to Buy scheme.
 To facilitate the purchase, many of the upper-floor rooms were initially converted into bedsits to supplement the household income.
-To maintain a degree of privacy for his own family, Fred installed a cooker and a washbasin on the first-floor landing in order that their lodgers need not enter the ground floor where his family lived.
+To maintain a degree of privacy for his own family, Fred installed a cooker and washbasin on the first-floor landing in order that their lodgers need not enter the ground floor where his family lived.
 Only Fred and his family were permitted access to the back garden of the property.

-On 1 June, Rose gave birth to a second daughter.
+On 1 June 1972, Rose gave birth to a second daughter.
 The date of her birth led the Wests to name the child Mae June.
+Rose's first son, Stephen, was born in August 1973.

 Prostitution

 Shortly after giving birth to her second child, Rose began to work as a prostitute, operating from an upstairs room at Cromwell Street and advertising her services in a local contact magazine.
 Fred encouraged Rose to seek clients in Gloucester's West Indian community through these advertisements.
-In addition to her prostitution, Rose engaged in casual sex with both male and female lodgers within their household, and individuals Fred encountered via his work; she also bragged to several people that no man or woman could completely satisfy her.
-When engaging in sexual relations with women, Rose would gradually increase the level of brutality to which she subjected her partner, with acts such as partially suffocating her partner or inserting increasingly large dildos into her partner's body.
-If the woman resisted or expressed any pain or fear, this would greatly excite Rose, who would typically ask: "Aren't you woman enough to take it?"
+In addition to her prostitution, Rose engaged in casual sex with both male and female lodgers within their household, and individuals Fred encountered via his work.
+She also bragged to several people that no man or woman could completely satisfy her.
+When engaging in sexual relations with women, Rose would gradually increase the level of brutality to which she subjected her partner, with acts such as partially asphyxiating her partner or inserting increasingly large dildos into her partner's body.
+If the woman resisted or expressed any pain or fear, Rose would become greatly excited and typically ask: "Aren't you woman enough to take it?"

 To many of these women, it became apparent Rose and her husband (who regularly participated in threesomes with his wife and her lovers) took a particular pleasure from taking women beyond their sexual limits—typically via sessions involving bondage.
 The Wests openly admitted to taking a particular pleasure from any form of sex involving a strong measure of dominance, violence and pain.
-To cater to these fetishes, they amassed a large collection of bondage and restraining devices, magazines and photographs, later expanding this collection to include videos depicting bestiality and graphic sexual abuse of children.
+To cater to these fetishes, they amassed a large collection of bondage and restraining devices, magazines and photographs, later expanding this collection to include videos depicting bestiality and graphic child sexual abuse.